KyleDusch/Url-Shortener-Generate-with-Chat-GPT/README.md

 The url shortener works as tested and was employed with Jupyter Notebooks.

 An improvement would be to automatically store all URL's to a Microsoft Word Document, this could be useful in research and generating a base set of links pertaining to a prospective research topic.
+I am interested in utilizing the recently learned skills of prompt engineering to further automate tasks for this program in order to make a quicker and more powerful URL Shortener.

 ![ChatGPT](https://img.shields.io/badge/chatGPT-74aa9c?style=for-the-badge&logo=openai&logoColor=white)